 How to solve overstocking while being both sustainable and CX-focused

-The primary culprits of the overstock issue have been around retailing almost since the beginning.
-These include:
+The primary culprits of the overstock and sustainability in retail issues have been around almost since the beginning of retail itself.

 1.)
 Customers expect retailers won’t run out of stock.
 In today’s competitive environment, disappointed customers don’t have to look far to take their wallet elsewhere, and they’re doing so more than ever.